BaurinAnton/test-mba/README.md

 # Strapi application

-A quick description of your strapi applications
+A quick description of your strapi application